TMNT Shellraiser: Characteristics

 TMNT Shellraiser has green track with purple and light-blue supports, and has a total of seven inversions.
+It ties with Medusa at Six Flags Great Adventure for having the highest number of inversions on any New Jersey roller coaster.
 At the top of the lift hill, the train is held by the brake for 14 seconds before being released into the drop.
 Riders are positioned so that they have a view of the New York City skyline in the distance.
 A section of the building's ceiling is raised slightly to accommodate the lift hill, as well as the windows facing New York City.
 The 141 ft drop, at an angle of 121.5 degrees, is the steepest in the world, beating the previous record-holder Takabisha by half a degree.
+The ride also features the same layout as Takabisha, save for having a steeper drop.

-There are six trains, each with a single car.
+There are six trains, each featuring a single car.
 Each car has two rows of seating, with four seats per row.
-The trains were given a custom paint design by "a local auto body artist."
+The trains were given a custom paint design by a "local auto body artist".

-The ride is themed around the Teenage Mutant Ninja Turtles fighting the supervillain Shredder in New York City's streets.
+The ride is themed to the concept of the Teenage Mutant Ninja Turtles fighting the supervillain Shredder in New York City's streets.

 Reception

 A writer for USA Today said, "Shellraiser was a tad rough, but a load of fun."
-Travel + Leisure magazine said that "thrill seekers will love the scream-inducing Shellraiser."
+Travel + Leisure magazine said that "thrill seekers will love the scream-inducing Shellraiser".